MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-glint-2.md

 The high-level steps required to populate the dashboard in Power BI:

 1. [Get Glint data](#get-the-glint-data) &ndash; In Glint, select the corresponding survey questions and the population to analyze in Power BI, including the HR attributes you want to analyze, such as team and position.
 Then export a Heat Map report file with this data.
-2. [Get Workplace Analytics data](#get-the-workplace-analytics-data) &ndash; Set up and run the predefined **Behavior patterns for Glint** query in Workplace Analytics.
-After the query successfully runs, download the Power BI template for the Glint query on the **Results** page.
+2. [Get Workplace Analytics data](#get-the-workplace-analytics-data) &ndash; Set up the predefined **Behavior patterns for Glint** template in Workplace Analytics.
+After the results successfully run, download the Power BI template for the Glint query on the **Results** page.
 This template is required to create the dashboard in Power BI.
 3. [Load both into Power BI](#load-the-data-in-power-bi) &ndash; Connect to and load both the query data from Workplace Analytics and the Heat map from Glint into Power BI.

 ## Prerequisites